ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 ## Restrictions on Display of "c", "o", and "j" Fields

-A client might choose to display the information in the "c" field to the end-user if and only if the encrypted resolver has sufficient reputation, according to some client security policy (e.g., user configuration, administrative configuration, or a built-in list of respectable resolvers).
+A client might choose to display the information in the "c" field to the end user if and only if the encrypted resolver has sufficient reputation, according to some client security policy (e.g., administrative configuration, or a built-in list of respectable resolvers).
 This limits the ability of a malicious encrypted resolver to cause harm.
 For example, an end user can use the details in the "c" field to contact an attacker